shacl/cmake/shacl_FetchContent/README.md

 To update the code to what is specified in the build system one can either navigate to <PackageName>'s source directory and update the code there or set `FETCHCONTENT_UPDATES_DISCONNECTED_<PackageName>` to `OFF` to have FetchContent update the branch from the git remote.
+If `FETCHCONTENT_UPDATES_DISCONNECTED_<PackageName>` is set to `OFF` then one must have a connection available to the git repository even if <PackageName> has been downloaded and is present in the `_deps` directory, otherwise the CMake configure will fail and the code in the `_deps` directory will be deleted.

 ## Viewing what was set during configure
 The repository URL, git tag/branch, and git hash are all saved in